commodityvectors/circus/docs/source/index.rst

 Circus also offers a web dashboard that can connect to a running Circus daemon and let you monitor and interact with it.

-To learn more about this feature, see :ref:`circushttpd`
+To learn more about this feature, see :ref:`cvec_circushttpd`

 What now ?